 Here are the end-results:

-If you’re in the Northern Virginia/DC Metro area, I highly recommend booking a session with Aliyah Dastour from Alimond Photography.
+If you’re in the Northern Virginia/DC Metro area, I highly recommend booking a session with Aliyah Dastour from Alimond Studio.
 If you’re not, I’d recommend looking for a studio or photographer that specializes in headshots for entrepreneurs.